yochaigal/cairn/wip/backgrounds/fieldwarden.md

 - Brigandine (1 Armor, _bulky_)
 - Sling (d6)
 - Hand Axe (d6)
-- Repellent (state the creature, 3 uses)
+- Repellent (choose a species, 3 uses)

 ## What got the better of you?
 Roll 1d6: